onepanelio/onepanel/README.md

 ## Features
 -  Iteratively annotate, train and automatically annotate with bounding boxes and polygon masks.
--  Easily add hyperparameter tuning to any training pipeline, snapshotting best metrics, parameters and model.
+-  Easily add hyperparameter tuning to any training pipeline, saving the best metrics, parameters and model.
 -  JupyterLab with TensorBoard, Git, debugging, diffing, Conda, OpenCV, TensorFlow, PyTorch and GPU support.
 -  Build reproducible, distributed and parallel data and training pipelines with realtime logs and output snapshots.
 -  Bring your own IDEs, tools and pipelines with a version controlled YAML and Docker based template engine.